-Wildflower Nature School acknowledges that we learn and play on the unceded and traditional territory of the Anishinaabeg and Haudenosaunee Peoples, specifically the Kanien'keha:ka (Mohawk).
+Wildflower Nature School acknowledges that we learn and play on the unceded and traditional territory of the Mohawk and Haudenosaunee Peoples.
 We humbly acknowledge indigenous peoples who came before us and who are currently living on these lands.
 While the concept of Forest and Nature Schools is new to Western culture, we recognize that indigenous peoples have been living this way and offering sophisticated outdoor education to their children for thousands of years.
 As settler descendants, we strive to strengthen our connection to the land and indigenous community as a way to promote social justice, decolonization and greater indigenous visibility.